Engaging Artists Fellowship

 • Equitable practices and ethics to consider for SEA

-who can apply?
+Who can apply?

 The Engaging Artists Fellowship offers insights and strategies to collaborate with communities, rebuild and shape our society, and build sustainable careers.
-More Art welcomes applications from NYC artists of all disciplines, including but not limited to: visual artists, performers, choreographers, musicians, designers, and new media artists.
+More Art welcomes applications from NYC artists of all disciplines, including but not limited to: visual artists, performers, choreographers, designers, and new media artists.
 Currently enrolled undergraduate students may not apply.
 Collective applications are welcome.
 An interest in socially engaged practice is crucial.

 • Interest in More Art’s work and eagerness to learn (no prior experience in public art or socially engaged art necessary!)